-But the truth is, you’re actually liberating the roots so they will grow and expand faster in their new home than they otherwise would.
+But the truth is, you’re liberating the roots so they will grow and expand faster in their new home than they otherwise would.

-By this, we mean if you want your taller flowers to fill in the back of the window box (in this case, geraniums), don’t be afraid to plant them closer to the back of the window box.
-The plants don’t need to be exactly evenly spaced apart.
+By this, we mean if you want your taller flowers to fill in the back of the window box planter (in this case, geraniums), don’t be afraid to plant them closer to the back of the window planter box.

 As you can see, we planted the “back” row (geraniums) first, leaving enough space in the “front” row for the other plants.